CityPay Elements

 6) Authorise (and capture if applicable) (backend)

 Authorisation and capture are always performed server-side using your Client Licence Key.
+The first example uses @citypay/sdk.
+The other examples use the CityPay API SDKs.

 });